These Were The Ideal Beauty Standards For Men And Women Throughout The 20th Century

 Beauty is fluid.
 For proof, look no further than the varied beauty and fashion trends popular in the United States in the 20th century.
 Depending on the decade, the ideal man or woman looked quite different.
-While men's styles focused largely on clothing and less so on their bodies, 20th century beauty trends for women were heavily influenced by the size and shapes of their figures.
+While men's styles focused largely on clothing rather than their bodies, 20th century beauty trends for women were heavily influenced by the size and shapes of their figures.

-As television and film became more popular midway through the century, Americans began looking up to 20th century beauty icons for fashion cues.
+As television and film became more popular midway through the century, Americans began looking pop culture and beauty icons for fashion cues.
 Women pined to look like blonde bombshell Marilyn Monroe in the '50s, and waiflike Kate Moss in the '90s.
 Men first looked at silver screen stars and later bulked-up bodybuilders as influences.

 During the early 1900s, women wore S-bend corsets to emphasize their figures.
 The aim was to show off one's curves by pushing the hips back and the chest up.
 Illustrator Charles Gibson popularized this look, which became known as the Gibson Girl.
 Women wore puffy blouses embellished with lace and ribbons.
 Large, wide-brimmed hats covered their hair, which was often parted in the center and made fuller with extensions.
 In the 1910s, frilly shirts were still in fashion, as was a higher waistline; skirts, however, became tighter.

 Young men preferred trimmed mustaches and short hair, while only older gentlemen sported beards in the early 1900s and 1910s.
 Three-piece suits were common, along with narrow jackets and starched collars.
 After the onset of World War I, men commonly posed for photographs in military uniforms.

 Curves Went Out Of Fashion In The 1920s